Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

-An example of such a transition is a foot lifting off from the ground.
+An example of such a transition is a foot lifting off from the ground, since there is no abrupt change in forces, the dynamics are equal at the mode transition.
 If the reset map is an identity transformation, then $\der_x R$ is also identity and $\der_t R$ is zero.
-Using these conditions to simplify the expression in \eqref{eq:saltationmatrix} gives:
+Using these conditions to simplify the expression in \eqref{eq:saltationmatrix} gives

+Lastly, in the case that the transition is triggered by time rather than state, the saltation matrix is exactly equal to the Jacobian of the reset map $\der_x R$.
+This is because there is no longer a variation in the time to impact, and $\der_x g^-=0_{1\times n}$, thus

+Therefore, in this case, it is safe to use the Jacobian of the Reset map instead of the saltation matrix, but that is because they are equivalent.